 GHANA, TOGO & BENIN

 Our fantastic cultural odyssey will lead us to the most remote places of Ghana, Togo and Benin to discover a tribal world which is still ruled by the spirits of the ancestors.
 In one of the villages, we will participate in the yam festival.
-From libations to new seeds, to a festive dinner to finish with dancing in the afternoon… DEPARTURES: 11 August 2021; 11 August 2022
+From libations to new seeds, to a festive dinner to finish with dancing in the afternoon… DEPARTURE: 11 August 2022

 Our fantastic cultural odyssey to the most remote regions of Ghana, Togo and Benin to discover lost tribal worlds ruled by traditional chiefs and ancient spirits.

 Along the coast, in the heart of voodoo original regions we encounter practitioners, watch trance-dancesand learn about the great influence voodoo spirits still have on people.

 Heading inland from the forest to the savannah, we discover the Taneka tribe on a rocky mountain, then the Tamberma with their fairy-tale clay adobe castles and finally, we enter the Ashanti kingdom in Kumasi forests.We end our tour exploring the former Gold Coast, with the largest European castles in Africa; centuries remain of gold and slave trade.
 Indeed, the most complete and spectacular way to discover West Africa rich patrimony of Tribes, Kingdoms, festivals and ceremoniesFor travellers who want to get acquainted with this unique region … and love Africa!